Education in Europe

 What the Research Shows

-Research shows the effectiveness of Teach For All's approach in Europe—from the classroom to the system level.
+Research shows the effectiveness of Teach For All's approach in Europe—in classrooms and in systems.

 A 2015 report from CfBT Education Trust explored the progress of the London school system between 2003 and 2011, when the city’s schools went from being the lowest performing in England to the highest performing.
 The report posited that Teach First (Teach For All’s UK partner and the oldest network partner in Europe) was one of the four enablers of London’s success.